Amsterdam/amsterdam-app-frontend/.docs/frequently-solved-problems.md

 - Run `pod repo update` (Updates the local clone of pods + versions)
 - If some pods are still downgraded, run `pod update` (Updates the pods to the latest version possible)

+Occasionally, something will be cached outside of the build folder.
+To make sure a build is completely clean, you can to delete the DerivedData folder:

+- Look in the build log what folder in DerivedData is used for the build, e.g. `/Users/you/Library/Developer/Xcode/DerivedData/AmsterdamApp-abcdefghijklmnopqrstuvwxyzab/`
+- Go to the folder `~/Library/Developer/Xcode/DerivedData`
+- Then delete the relevant `AmsterdamApp-...` folder

 ### Archive failed

 During the Fastlane `build_app` task: